Why it's not a good idea to publish your paid podcasts on Apple Podcasts?

 However, this reliance on advertising or crowdfunding has led us to search for alternatives that provide greater benefits and a more direct relationship with listeners.

-As a result, an increasing number of podcasters are opting to offer subscriptions as a way to monetize their content. ofrecer suscripciones como una forma de ganar dinero con nuestro contenido.
+As a result, an increasing number of podcasters choose to offer subscriptions as a way to make money with our content.

 These subscriptions allow listeners access exclusive content., additional episodes, or special benefits in exchange for a fee that can be monthly or annual.